DanielStewardson/Flex-landing-page/README.md

  - Added side widget with links to social media.
 Moves to act as bottom nav bar on smaller screens
  - links all dead
  - images used from - unsplash.com

+Maaaaayyyyy have files that are to big or something as it runs slow... whoops